Floorp-Projects/Floorp/testing/mochitest/README.txt

  3.)
 New test cases can be added to the tests/ directory.
 We are working on
      easy test navigation and automated test addition.

- 4.) gen_template.pl takes a bug number as its only argument and outputs a
+ 4.) gen_template.pl will generate test templates for HTML, XUL, and XHTML.
-     test template to stdout.
+     Read the comment at the top of the file for usage instructions.

  5.)
 Write a test.